i2000s/en/notebooks/SystemAdmin.md

 It should now start a graphic window, or reboot to see the effect.

 For external monitor problems, it could be related to the `xserver-xorg` setting and NVidia drivers.
-To diagonalize the issue, here are some useful commands:
+To diagnose the issue, here are some useful commands:
 `cat .xsession-errors` in the user's home directory to see if there is any error like `openConnection: connect: No such file or directory`.
 That means `ls /etc/X11/` will not show a file named as `xorg.conf`.
 This usually implies the NVidia driver and the xorg files are not correctly built.
 Run `dpkg -l | grep linux-` to see all the kernel installed on the system, and then `dpkg -l | grep -i nvidia` and `dkms status` to see what version of NVidia driver has been installed.